GSA/challenges-and-prizes/_historical-challenges/samhsa-opioid-recovery-app-challenge.md

   can give the person the chance to focus on the lifestyle changes that lead back to healthy living.
-People in outpatient MAT could benefit from a mobile app for smartphones that provides features and information that supports their maintenance in recovery.
-Below are some ideas and information on the insights regarding what patients receiving MAT might need, and what an app like this might do to respond to those insights.
+People in outpatient MAT could benefit from a mobile app for smartphones that provides features and information that supports their maintenance in recovery.</p><p>Below are some ideas and information on the insights regarding what patients receiving MAT might need, and what an app like this might do to respond to those insights.
 There are some required features and resources that must be included in the final product we’ve provided them in the <a href="https://challenges.s3.amazonaws.com/ABT/Challenge%20Assets%20_FINAL%20APPROVED.xlsx" target="_blank">assets</a> file. <em>The rest is up to you.</em> We ask you to be creative and innovative, and to develop a good user experience.
-You might want to collaborate with an existing recovery tool already on the market, or think of a recovery-related use to an existing tool.
-What does someone in recovery from opioid use disorder need and what type of mobile app could you create? <strong>Here’s insight one:</strong> Since medication-assisted treatment is likely an important part of an individual’s recovery, patients may need drug interaction and side effect information for methadone, buprenorphine, and naltrexone that they can access on
+You might want to collaborate with an existing recovery tool already on the market, or think of a recovery-related use to an existing tool.</p><p>What does someone in recovery from opioid use disorder need and what type of mobile app could you create?</p> <br><strong>Here’s insight one:</strong> Since medication-assisted treatment is likely an important part of an individual’s recovery, patients may need drug interaction and side effect information for methadone, buprenorphine, and naltrexone that they can access on